docarray/docarray/docs/user_guide/storing/index_elastic.md

 docs, scores = doc_index.find(query, limit=5, search_field='tensor')
 ```

 ## Nested data

-When using the index you can define multiple fields, including nesting Documents inside another Document.
+When using the index you can define multiple fields, including nesting documents inside another document.

 Consider the following example:

-You have `YouTubeVideoDoc` including the `tensor` field calculated based on the description.
+- You have `YouTubeVideoDoc` including the `tensor` field calculated based on the description.
-Besides, `YouTbueVideoDoc` has `thumbnail` and `video` field, each of which has its own `tensor`.
+- `YouTubeVideoDoc` has `thumbnail` and `video` fields, each with their own `tensor`.

 ```python
 from docarray.typing import ImageUrl, VideoUrl, AnyTensor